dynamic-and-active-systems-lab/uavrt_source/README.md

 ## Installating uavrt_packages

-You will need to populate uavrt_source with the differentuavrt_packages in order to begin using the system.
+You will need to populate uavrt_source with the different uavrt_packages in order to begin using the system.
 The instructions for installing these individual packages are found in the installation section of each package's README.

-Once all of the necessary uavrt_packages have been cloned to uavrt_source, you will need to run the following commands again within a terminal window:
+Once all of the necessary uavrt_packages have been cloned into uavrt_source, you will need to run the following commands again within a terminal window:

 ```
 cd ~/uavrt_workspace/